Tivoli Theatre (Dublin): History

+The theatre was demolished and replaced by apartments and a hotel in early 2019.
+One of the conditions for planning permission set by Dublin City Council was that the premise would retain a "performance and exhibition space" where entertainers and artists could continue to perform.
+However, after the new site's construction, news media in 2023 reported that the area was used for little more than storage space.

 Notable Performances

-The venue had seen The Cranberries, Oasis, Blur, Sinéad O'Connor, Suede, The Beastie Boys, Rage Against the Machine, Deadmau5, Perfume Genius, and $uicideBoy$ perform.
+The venue hosted musical performances by The Cranberries, Oasis, Blur, Sinéad O'Connor, Suede, The Beastie Boys, Rage Against the Machine, Deadmau5, Perfume Genius, and $uicideBoy$.

 That Petrol Emotion played the Tivoli three times, including their Irish farewell gig in 1994.
 Recordings from that concert were included on the live album Final Flame (Fire, Detonation And Sublime Chaos).

+From October 2014 until October 2018, the Tivoli Theatre was the primary venue of Irish professional wrestling promotion Over the Top Wrestling.